kurahaupo/termstandard-colors/TrueColour.md

 - Plain ASCII
 - ANSI escape codes: 16 color codes with bold/italic and background
 - 256 color palette: 216 colors + 16 ANSI + 24 gray (colors are 24-bit)
-- 24-bit true color: "888" colors (aka 16 milion)
+- 24-bit true color: "888" colors (aka 16 million)

 ```bash
 printf "\x1b[${bg};2;${red};${green};${blue}m\n"
 ```

-The 256-color palette is configured at start and is a 666-cube of colors, each of them defined as a 24-bit (888 rgb) color.
+The 256-color palette is configured at start and is a 666-cube of colors, each of them defined as a 24-bit (888 RGB) color.

 This means that current support can only display 256 different colors in the terminal while "true color" means that you can display 16 million different